Room to Read trains teachers and librarians in literacy and library best practices and it shows. | April 22, 2024

 "They borrow lots of books, especially after library period," said Ms. Pen, who has taught Grade 1 at the school for almost three decades, "so many that I barely manage to write them all down in the logbook!"
 She giggled with delight.

-All of this was new to the teachers at Kampong Thom Primary School, too.
-Until Room to Read partnered with the school they hadn’t known how to show their students how much fun reading can be.
+All of this is new to Ms. Pen and her fellow teachers, too.
+Until Room to Read partnered with the primary school, the early-grade teachers hadn’t had regular coaching in effective literacy instruction, and struggled to show their students how much fun reading can be.

 Little Reaksa just read her favorite book to the entire class and her teacher Ms. Pen beams with pride.
 Just a few months ago this wouldn’t have been possible.